Archanajith/python-flask-microservices/README.md

 # Final Project Report

-* Goal of the project:
+* Goal of the project :

 1. Goal of the project was to use an open-source multiple microservices based application and set up CI/CD pipeline using Jenkins, Terraform.
 2. It also includes monitoring all the components of the project including Github, Jenkins, AWS, Docker using Datadog.